Roasted aloo gobi ki sabji

 Don’t we all love winters?
 No sweating, No relying on air conditioning for a decent night’s sleep and no power cuts to endure.
 I for one definitely love winters more than summers.
 Beautiful weather ( if sun god bless us with his presence ;-)), juicy fruits and plentiful of green vegetables to choose from.

 Roasted aloo gobi ki sabji is a healthier version of fried aloo gobi ki sabji.
 One day my elder son ate fried aloo gobi ki sabji at my sister’s home.
 He absolutely loved it.
 And he promised me if I make fried aloo gobi ki sabji he will eat it.
 And he kept his promise.
-Only problem is we were not comfortable with having fried aloo gobi very often.
-So after trying baked potatoes for french fries in oven I tried baking aloo gobi in it too.
+The only problem is we were not comfortable with having fried aloo gobi very often.
+So after trying baked potatoes for french fries in the oven, I tried baking aloo gobi in it too.
 It was a hit.
 Even my younger son loved it.

 How to make roasted aloo gobi ki sabji

 Preparation time: 5 minutes

 Roasting time: 20-25 minutes in tandoor (around 30 minutes in Oven)

 2 tbsp olive oil for roasting